icanseker/hermite-llie-framework/README.md

 SSIM captures **perceptual and structural fidelity** — how well the enhanced image preserves the textures, edges, and spatial structure of the ground truth, as opposed to just measuring pixel-level deviation.
 It is widely considered the most meaningful quality metric for image enhancement, because a low-MSE image can look visually wrong if it introduces structural distortions.

-**Why SSIM is emphasized in this paper:** The proposed Hermite method achieves superior SSIM by design — the directional convolution kernels are specifically constructed to *follow* spatial gradients (edges, boundaries) rather than operating uniformly.
-This structure-following property, inherited from the mathematical framework, preserves the structural content of the scene while boosting overall brightness.
+**SSIM in context:** The proposed Hermite method ranks second in SSIM (0.7448), behind only LIME (0.7825, gap = 0.038) — and above EnlightenGAN (0.7285), a trained deep network.
+SSIM is reported as a complementary full-reference metric; the primary performance claim is NIQE.

 ---